manu29585/ArchitectureKata/01_introduction_and_goals.md

 ## Stakeholders (Target users)

 - System Admin: Responsible for overall system administrator
-- Traveller: End user who will use the web/mobile application to organize his trip details
+- Traveler: End user who will use the web/mobile application to organize his trip details
 - Product Manager: Interested in getting latest insights on the usage of application by various users to take further business decisions

 ## Business Context